Fraud-Detection-and-Defense/lego-docs/README.md

 So now, every time you’ll launch this Docker image, the analysis will be performed and you’ll get the result back.
 With no problem of dependencies: the packages will always be installed from the day you desire.
 Although, this can be a little bit long to run as the packages are installed each time you run the container.
 But as I said in the Disclaimer, this is a basic introduction to Docker, R and reproducibility, so the goal was more to get beginners on board with Docker :)

-Other things you can do would be:
+Other things you can do include:

-- Use remotes::install_version() if you want your analysis to be based on package version instead of a time based installation	.
+- Use `remotes::install_version()` if you want your analysis to be based on package version instead of a time based installation	.

 ```jsx
 *FROM rocker/r-ver:3.4.4*